Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

-Consider $p$ biomolecules whose activity levels across $n$ samples are organized in a $p \times n$ data matrix $\mathcal{D}$.
-In practice, this set of data can be of a much smaller size compared to the previous data matrix $Z$, which comes with $m$ observations, for learning the networks.
-The Network-based Gene Set Analysis methodology allows for more complex models, including time course observations.
-For exposiitonal clarity, we present the methodology in the setting of two experimental conditions.
-Let $Y_j^{(k)}\ (j=1,\ldots, n; k=1, 2)$ be the $j$th sample in the expression data under condition $k$ ($j$th column of data matrix $\mathcal{D}$), with the $n_1$ columns of $\mathcal{D}$ corresponding to conditon $1$ (control) and $n_2 = n-n_1$ columns to condition $2$ (treatment).
-Denote by $\lk $ the influence matrix for condition $k$, which is calculated based on the corresponding adjacency matrix of the network and captures the propagated effect of variables on each other (see Supplementary Material for more details).
-Also let $\mu^{(k)}$ represent the mean vector under condition $k$.
-The Network-based Gene Set Analysis framework considers a latent variable model of the form
+The NetGSA methodology allows for more complex models, including time course observations.
+For expositional clarity, we present the methodology in the setting of two experimental conditions and consider the general case where $\bA^{(1)} \ne \bA^{(2)}$.
+Details of NetGSA under multiple conditions can be found in \citet{Shojaie:2010nz} and are applicable for the undirected networks presented in this work.
+Let $\bY_j^{(k)}\ (j=1,\ldots, n; k=1, 2)$ be the $j$-th sample in the expression data under condition $k$ ($j$th column of data matrix $\mathcal{D}$), with the first $n_1$ columns of $\mathcal{D}$ corresponding to condition $1$ (control) and the remaining $n_2 = n-n_1$ columns to condition $2$ (treatment).
+Denote by $\lk $ the \emph{influence matrix} and $\bmu^{(k)}$ the mean vector under condition $k$.
+The NetGSA framework considers a latent variable model of the form

-Here, $\gamma_j$ is the vector of (unknown) random effects, and $\v_j$ is the vector of random errors.
-They are independent and normally distributed with mean 0 and variances $\sigma^2_{\gamma} I_p$ and $\sigma^2_{\v} I_p$, respectively.
+Here, $\bgamma_j$ is the vector of (unknown) random effects, and $\beps_j$ is the vector of random errors.
+They are independent and normally distributed with mean $\bzero$ and variances $\sigma^2_{\bgamma} \bIP$ and $\sigma^2_{\beps} \bIP$, respectively.